AdityaCoppisetti/Kindle-hackclub/README.md

 i absolutely love e ink displays and have been wanting to build my own kindle from a very long time. i dont want something thats too fancy or has too much, a simple kindle type design works aswell. basically what i have in mind is-
-- A sd card slot ( for storing all my book pdf's)
+- A sd card slot  and  a micro sd card ( for storing all my book pdf's)

   <img width="1043" height="482" alt="image" src="https://github.com/user-attachments/assets/c39b6c55-e1bf-4e1a-a43f-0afdcf744fac" />